 This course provides health-related education to those individuals seeking advancement in the area of personal wellness.
-The course has 5 major components: (1) fitness and health assessment, (2) physical work capacity, (3) education, (4) reassessment and (5) retesting.
+The course has 5 major components: (1) fitness and health assessment, (2) physical work capacity, (3) education, (4) reassessment and (5) retesting, which are all taught through the different dimensions of wellness.